 Covering 1-1 (8.4), 2-1 (9.8), 1-2 (16.5) – this gives a 238% return or odds of 2.38 and can present you with some good options to trade too.
 Its possible to lay off some of the 1-1 or other odds to get a bigger return.

-You can even add in further scores 3-1 (16.5) and 1-3 (42) to cover more scores and still get odds of 1.65, although this is slightly less then the both teams to score bet this can present you with a better trading position of their is early goals in the game.
+You can even add in further scores 3-1 (16.5) and 1-3 (42) to cover more scores and still get odds of 1.65, although this is slightly less than both teams to score bet this can present you with a better trading position if there are early goals in the game.